crypt0grapher/crypt0grapher/README.md

 I'm Alex loving to work on literally anything around DeFi: smart contracts, custom blockchains, React webapps, APIs, games, high-load backends.
 Mostly Typescript, Solidity, and Rust.
 Degrees in Applied Math and Stats help doing R&D in cryptography and tokenomics.<br>

-Among other things, I'm a huge fan of applied cryptography, functional and logical progamming, and FreeBSD!<b>
+Among other things, I'm a huge fan of applied cryptography, functional and logical progamming, and FreeBSD!<br>

 If you're looking to get done quickly some complex blockchain stuff or just collaborate on something don't hesitate to give me a shout! 🤳
 You might want to ping me on [Telegram](https://t.me/+t_BYca-6g7c5Mjkx) or simply [schedule a call with me](https://calendly.com/crypt0grapher/30min).